 The RTL for all three SweRV Cores is available on GitHub free of license fees.
 However, RTL alone is not sufficient to use a SweRV Core in an SoC design.
 Firstly, a complete software toolchain is needed to allow embedded software to be developed.
 Secondly, a comprehensive EDA design flow needs to exist to undertake simulation, static analysis, and synthesis of the core’s RTL.
 It is important that the core can be easily integrated with peripherals, memories, and buses in order to implement a sub-system.
 EDA design flows need to keep up with revisions in both the processor IP and the EDA tools.

 In December 2019, Western Digital and Codasip announced that they were cooperating to enable the deployment of open-source SweRV Cores in production silicon.
-Codasip’s SweRV Core Support Package provides all of the components necessary to design, implement, test, and write software for a SweRV Core-based system-on-chip, including but not limited to verification testbenches and intellectual property, reference scripts for leading EDA flows, models for simulation and emulation, and software development tools.
+Codasip’s SweRV Core Support Package (SSP) provides all of the components necessary to design, implement, test, and write software for a SweRV Core-based system-on-chip, including but not limited to verification testbenches and intellectual property, reference scripts for leading EDA flows, models for simulation and emulation, and software development tools.